Our Philosophy of WomanCare

 Marnie Burkman, MD

 Marnie is an integrative psychiatrist who is dedicated to helping others recover and enhance their wellness on every level of health – including body, mind, spirit and community.
 She is board-certified in psychiatry and integrative holistic medicine.
-She received her medical degree in 2003 from Tufts University School of Medicine in Boston, MA and completed her psychiatry residency at Banner Good Samaritan Medical Center in Phoenix, AZ.
+She received her medical degree in 2003 from Tufts University School of Medicine in Boston, MA and completed her psychiatry residency at University of Arizona College of Medicine-Phoenix.
 She has practiced integrative psychiatry in diverse settings including hospitals, the Veterans Health Administration system and in private outpatient practice.

 Claire received her Bachelor of Arts degree in biochemistry with a minor in psychology in 2015 from Earlham College.
-She is a MD candidate at the University of Michigan Medical School, matriculating in August 2016.
+She is a MD candidate at the University of Michigan Medical School.
+She started a Peer Support Advocacy Program at the medical school focused on supporting medical students with mental health disabilities, as well as providing a generalized network of support for students both personally and professionally.

 Rachel Dick, BS, MA